cedricwhitney/NUP-annotator/README.md

    - Your API key is specific to your Label Studio installation
    - Get a new key from Account & Settings > Access Token
    - Either enter it when prompted or set it as an environment variable

+## Acknowledgments

+This project uses [Label Studio](https://github.com/heartexlabs/label-studio), an open source data labeling tool.
+We're grateful to the Label Studio team for providing this excellent platform for annotation projects.